Observation of $VVZ$ production at $\sqrt{s}=13$ TeV with the ATLAS detector: Object definitions, event selection and background estimation

 \subsection{Object definitions and preselection criteria}

 At the trigger level, candidate events are selected using all combinations of unprescaled single lepton, dilepton, tri-lepton, and four-lepton triggers~\cite{TRIG-2018-01, TRIG-2018-05}.
 Triggers requiring a mixture of lepton flavours (for example, dilepton triggers with an electron and a muon at the trigger level) are also used.
-These triggers require leptons to satisfy certain transverse momentum threshold, identification, and isolation criteria.
+These triggers require leptons to satisfy certain $p_T$ threshold, identification, and isolation criteria.
 The combined trigger efficiency is fully efficient for tri-boson events in the fiducial regions.
 The candidate events are required to contain one reconstructed primary vertex~\cite{PERF-2015-01}.
 If more than one reconstructed vertex is found, the vertex with the largest $\pT^2$ sum of associated ID tracks is considered as the primary vertex.

-Electrons are reconstructed from energy clusters in the EM calorimeter matched to ID tracks~\cite{EGAM-2018-01} and are identified using a likelihood discriminant constructed with information about the shape of the EM showers in the calorimeter, the track properties, and the quality of the track-to-cluster matching for the candidate.
-Electrons must satisfy a ``LooseAndBLayerLH''\footnote{This requirement uses the same threshold for the likelihood discriminant as the ``Loose'' operating point but adds the requirement of a hit in the innermost pixel layer.} requirement and have $\pT>7$ \GeV and $|\eta|<2.47$.
+Electrons are reconstructed from energy clusters in the EM calorimeter matched to ID tracks and are identified using a likelihood discriminant constructed with information about the shape of the EM showers in the calorimeter, the track properties, and the quality of the track-to-cluster matching for the candidate~\cite{EGAM-2018-01}.
+Electrons must satisfy the ``Loose'' requirement based on the electron likelihood discriminant and have at least one hit in the innermost pixel layer.
+Electrons are required to have $\pT>7$ \GeV and $|\eta|<2.47$.
 Electron candidates reconstructed within the transition region between the barrel and endcap calorimeters, $1.37 < |\eta| < 1.52$, are also kept.

 Muons are reconstructed in multiple ways based on information from the ID, the MS, and the calorimeters~\cite{MUON-2018-03}.
 In the range of the ID coverage, the muon reconstruction is primarily performed by a global fit of fully reconstructed tracks in the ID and the MS (referred to as ``combined muons'').
 In the central region ($|\eta| < 0.1$) of the detector where the MS lacks in coverage, muons can also be identified by matching a fully reconstructed ID track to either an MS track segment (referred to as ``segment-tagged muons'') or a calorimetric energy deposit consistent with that of a minimum-ionizing particle (referred to as ``calorimeter-tagged muons'').
 For the last two cases, the muon momentum is determined by the ID track alone.
 In the forward MS region ($2.5 < |\eta| < 2.7$), MS tracks with hits in the three MS layers are accepted (referred to as ``standalone muons'').
 Muons are required to satisfy the ``Loose'' identification requirement described in Ref.~\cite{MUON-2018-03} and to have $|\eta|<2.7$ and $\pT>5$ \GeV for all types except for the calorimeter-tagged type where the requirement is increased to $\pT>15$ \GeV.